Remi-Gau/bids2cite/README.md

 to a dataset.

 You can add references using their DOI or PMID, and add authors by using their ORCID.
-This will also update the `dataset_description.json`.

-The original `dataset_description.json` file is backed up in a `dataset_description.json.bak` file in case you want to revert the changes.
+This will also update the `dataset_description.json` by creating in a new file in a `derivatives/bids2cite` folder.

 ## Visual demo